AntonRydahl/CSTR/README.md

 Parallel Implementation of the CSTR Model
 =========================================
 This example demonstrates how to simulate the model dynamics of the Continuous Stirred Tank Reactor model for an example input profile.
-This code implements the model given in the paper <a href="https://orbit.dtu.dk/en/publications/nonlinear-model-predictive-control-for-an-exothermic-reaction-in-">Nonlinear Model Predictive Control for an Exothermic Reaction in an Adiabatic CSTR</a>
+This code implements the model given in the paper <a href="https://orbit.dtu.dk/en/publications/nonlinear-model-predictive-control-for-an-exothermic-reaction-in-">Nonlinear Model Predictive Control for an Exothermic Reaction in an Adiabatic CSTR</a>.

-The simulations are run in parallel using the Open Multi-processin (OpenMP).
+The simulations in this example are run in parallel using the Open Multi-processin (OpenMP).

 Getting Started
 ---------------